 How is the plan different from other programs?

 The Agriculture Energy Investment Plan is specifically designed to respond to the on-farm energy issues faced by Victorian primary producers.
-The Government surveyed farmers to understand their energy concerns and this has informed the design of the plan.
+The Government surveyed farmers to understand their energy concerns which informed the design of the plan.